filipol2/filipol2/README.md

 ### Hi, I am Ludmila! 👋

 I am a student studying Quantitative Methods in Social Sciences at **Columbia University in the City of New York**.
-The coursework at CU is **Data Science** focused and revolves around NLP applications on the **cryptocurrency market predictions**.
+My coursework at CU is **Data Science** focused and recently revolves around NLP applications on the **cryptocurrency market predictions**.
 Professional history is in communications (advertising/marketing) for private and non-governmental organizations, as well as in risk analysis.
 I am a passionate learner that always makes time for tea and cookies during the day.

 **Here are some more info about me:** <br>
  🔭 I’m currently working on my master thesis, using Reddit API to gain insight on the crypto market! <br>